NASA Portal

 What happens when my club is accepted for membership?

-Your primary point of contact will be your club's Night Sky Network (NSN) Club Coordinator.
+Your primary point of contact for your club will be your Night Sky Network (NSN) Club Coordinators.

-Your club may download a special Night Sky Network logo and link to post on your website designating your club as a member of the Night Sky Network.
-You have the right to use this logo on club correspondence and publicity.
+• Your club may download a special Night Sky Network logo and link to post on your website designating your club as a member of the Night Sky Network.
+You have the right to use this logo on your website, club correspondence, and publicity.

 What does my Club Coordinator do?

-Your club needs to assign a primary and at least one backup Club Coordinator.
-In case the primary Club Coordinator is unavailable, the backup can take over.
-The first primary and backup Club Coordinators are the club contacts you put on your application for membership.
-The Club Coordinators can change who is designated for the role after your club is accepted.
+Your club needs to assign at least one primary and one backup club coordinator.
+In case the primary club coordinator is unavailable, the backup can take over.
+The primary and backup club coordinators are the club contacts you put on your application for membership.
+The club coordinators can change who is designated for the role after your club is accepted into the program.

-• Receives and manages any new Outreach ToolKits
+• Receive and manage any new Outreach Toolkits

-• Introduces the Outreach ToolKits to club members
+• Introduce the Night Sky Network services and the Outreach Toolkits to club members

-• Maintains the list of your club members who are participants in the Night Sky Network.
+• Maintain the roster of your club members who are participants in the Night Sky Network.

-• Confirms outreach events logged by club members
+• Schedule events and approve events reorted by club members

 How does my club maintain its membership in the Night Sky Network?

-To remain a member in good standing of the Night Sky Network, your club must log a minimum of five outreach events a year using the Outreach ToolKits.
+To remain a member in good standing of the Night Sky Network, your club agrees to report on a minimum of five outreach events per year.
+These are referred to as NSN Events.
 Timely and accurate logging of outreach activities and events into the Night Sky Network (NSN) is essential.

 What is "outreach"?

-In addition, an "event" can be an article you write for a club newsletter or local newspaper or a spot on a local radio or TV show about the Outreach ToolKit, about the NASA missions featured in the ToolKit, or about the Night Sky Network program.
+An NSN event can even be an article you write for a club newsletter or local newspaper or a spot on a local radio or TV show about an outreach toolkit, about the NASA missions featured in the toolkit, or about the Night Sky Network program.

 What is available on the Night Sky Network website?